GeoTecINIT/WearOSSensors/README.md

 The data collection can be started both from the smartwatch and from the paired smartphone.
 In addition, the library offers a way to communicate with the smartphone by sending messages.

-The _wearossensors_ library uses and extends the functionality of the Android library [_backgroundsensors_](https://github.com/GeoTecINIT/BackgroundSensors), and therefore, it is safe to carry out the data collection in the background (i.e., when the app is not in the foreground, or the smartwatch is idle).
+The _wearossensors_ library uses and extends the functionality of the Android [_backgroundsensors_](https://github.com/GeoTecINIT/BackgroundSensors) library, and therefore, it is safe to carry out the data collection in the background (i.e., when the app is not in the foreground, or the smartwatch is idle).

 ## Installation
-To install the library you have to add the [Jitpack](https://jitpack.io) repository to file where your project describes the repositories:
+To install the library you have to add the [Jitpack](https://jitpack.io) repository to the file where your project declares the URLs of the external repositories where the dependencies are looked for:

 <details>
   <summary>build.gradle (project)</summary>